-In 2020, Oak Creek Ambassadors are sampling at several Oak Creek Canyon day-use sites.
+In 2020 and 2021, Oak Creek Ambassadors are sampling at several Oak Creek Canyon day-use sites.
 This project is supported by a grant from the Arizona Department of Environmental Quality.
-The goal of this sampling effort is to understand E. coli and visitor-use trends over busy weekends.
-Moreover, this data will help gauge the effectiveness of roadside pullout closures under the Oak Creek Watershed Restoration Action Plan (OCWRAP).
+The goal of this sampling effort is to understand E. coli contamination and visitor-use trends over busy weekends.
+Moreover, this data will help gauge the effectiveness of roadside pullout closures and new pet waste stations installed under the Oak Creek Watershed Restoration Action Plan (OCWRAP).

 In 2019, Oak Creek Ambassadors worked with Slide Rock State Park and the Arizona Department of Environmental Quality to collect samples along West Fork and upper Oak Creek.
 This project was supported by the Sedona Chamber of Commerce, under the Sustainable Tourism Plan.